-Sterling Systems & Controls, Inc. offers over 40 years of experience in providing efficient solutions for batching, micro, minor and bulk weighing systems, as well as plant automation.
+Sterling Systems & Controls, Inc. has over 40 years of experience providing efficient process automation solutions.
+E.g. batching systems, micro/minor ingredient systems, bulk weighing systems, bulk bag unloading system, and plant process automation.

-Today, our state-of-the-art designs utilize the latest technology specializing in data management, raw material and production data tracking.
-Sterling’s software and electrical engineers design complete processing systems automation for various industries.
-These systems include Batching Systems, plant automation, modular weighing systems, and upstream/downstream equipment including raw material handling systems, conveyors, and post batch material handling systems.
-Also provided are process controls, motor control centers, control panel fabrication and general automation utilizing many hardware and software platforms.
-Specializing in batching systems, material weight systems, and systems automation is our forte.
-Sterling provides the best single-source solutions due to our eye for details and a well-rounded history in working with the food, baking, industrial, chemical, plastics, agricultural, and feed industries.
+Today, Sterling’s state-of-the-art designs utilize the latest technology in data management, as well as raw material and production data tracking.
+In addition, Sterling Systems engineers design complete automated process systems for feedmill, food and other process industries.
+These include batching systems, plant automation, modular weighing systems, upstream/downstream equipment, conveyors, and post batch material handling systems.
+Also, process controls, MCC’s, control panels and general plant automation utilizing many hardware and software platforms are provided.

-In 1987, Sterling Controls, Inc. was purchased by the owners of Prater Industries, Inc. After supplying controls for the equipment that Prater Industries manufactured, Prater then purchased the company to allow them to provide complete solutions for the systems they manufactured (grinding, pulverizing, material handling, and batching).
-This well received combination of Prater’s equipment and Sterling’s systems proved to be rather successful in better responding to their customers in need of complete systems and controls for their process requirements.
-In 2000, Sterling Controls, Inc. changed its name to Sterling Systems & Controls, Inc. to reflect the capabilities of the company and utilize their ability to provide mechanical, electrical, and automated solutions.
+Sterling Controls, Inc. was bought by the owners of Prater Industries, Inc. in 1987.
+Sterling supplied controls for products that Prater manufactured.
+Subsequently, Prater purchased Sterling because it allowed them to provide complete system solutions.
+E.g. grinding, pulverizing, material handling, and batching systems.
+As a result, the combination of Prater’s equipment and Sterling’s systems proved very successful for customers needing complete systems.
+In 2000, Sterling Controls, Inc. changed its name to Sterling Systems & Controls, Inc..
+The full capabilities of Sterling were better reflected and promoted, e.g. providing mechanical, electrical, and automated solutions.